zhoufengbuaa/CNTK/bindings/python/doc/gettingstarted.rst

     from cntk.device import set_default_device, gpu
     set_default_device(gpu(0))

-Now let's setup a network that will learn a classifier based on the example fully connected classifier network (``nn.fully_connected_classifier_net``).
-This is defined, along with several other simple and more complex DNN building blocks in
-``Examples/common/nn.py``.
-Go to the ``[CNTK root]/Examples/common/`` directory and create a ``simplenet.py`` file with the following contents:
+Now let's setup a network that will learn a classifier with fully connected layers using only the functions :func:`~cntk.layers.layers.Sequential` and :func:`~cntk.layers.layers.Dense` from the Layers Library.
+Create a ``simplenet.py`` file with the following contents:

 .. literalinclude:: simplenet.py